 |RP & SE 300||Individuals with Disabilities||3|

-2.000 cumulative GPA on all courses counting toward the certificate
+- Minimum 2.000 GPA on all Certificate courses

 This undergraduate certificate must be completed concurrently with the student’s undergraduate degree.
 Students cannot delay degree completion to complete the certificate.

 - Identify major developments in the history of medicine and the medical profession.

 - Describe how the meaning of “health” has varied over time and space.